earllee/earlvlee/src/pages/blog/2021-reflection.md

 ### “**Practice doesn’t make perfect.
 Only perfect practice makes it**.”

-This Vince Lombardi quote succinctly encapsulates a phenomenon I want to be more mindful of.
+This Vince Lombardi quote succinctly encapsulates a mindset I want embody.
 Putting in the work itself doesn’t guarantee progress.
 Deliberate work does.
-When you do something repetitive, your brain reinforces neural pathways such that the activity you engage in becomes easier next time.
+When you do something repetitive, your brain reinforces neural pathways such that the activity becomes easier next time.
 With enough repetition, it becomes effortless and automatic.

-Therein lies the danger.
+That’s dangerous.
 Once behavior becomes automatic, the improvements peter out.
 You’re no longer consciously *thinking* and improving.
 You get stuck in your ways.

-I saw this to be true in weightlifting.
+I saw this in weightlifting.
 When I initially learned the snatch and clean & jerk, it required immense mental effort because the movements are so technical.

-But after my form became passable, I stopped focusing on the movement itself.
+After my form became passable, I stopped focusing on the movement itself.
 I mindlessly started increasing training volume and adding more weight.
 I forgot to execute each lift consciously.

 The focus became getting the reps *done* instead of executing *each* rep as an opportunity to improve technique.
+I got lazy.

 In the Netflix documentary “The Last Dance,” one of Michael Jordan’s teammates noted that he approached every game like it was his last and knew there was always *someone* in the crowd who was about to watch him play for their first time.

-I’m now trying to apply this mentality as a founder.
+I’m trying to apply this mentality as a founder.
 How can I approach each situation slightly differently than the last?
 What is the purpose of what I’m about to do?
 Is there a better way to accomplish the end goal today than I have done in the past?
 How can I use each staff meeting as an opportunity to drive and energize the team?

-This learning is about mental effort.
+This is about mental effort.
 It’s about avoiding falling into the trap of simply going through the motions.

 ### Books I read in 2021